 - Try to find out if the dog is current on its vaccinations

 - Report the incident to local animal control so it can be documented

-- Contact the Indianapolis personal injury lawyers at Wagner Reese to discuss your dog bite case
+- Call the dog bite attorneys at Wagner Reese to discuss your legal options

-- Never agree or sign anything without letting a lawyer review first
+- Never agree to or sign anything without letting your lawyer review it first

-If you or one of your loved ones suffered an injury as the result of a dog bite or animal attack, give our personal injury attorneys a call and let them get you on the road to recovery.
-Call (888) 204-8440 for your free consultation!
+If you or your child suffered an injury as the result of a dog bite or animal attack, give our dog bite lawyers in Indianapolis a call so we can get you on the road to recovery.
+Call (888) 204-8440 for your free consultation.